Why Is My Vape Auto-Firing?

 3. Inspect the Coils

 When you have your vape open, give the coils a good look.
 Your coils are the metal wires that burn hot whenever you press the activation button.
-They are what heats the e-liquid to the point that it becomes vapour.
+They are what heats the e-liquid to the point that it becomes vapor.

 Your coils don't have an endless lifespan.
 They will eventually reach maximum capacity.
 Check your voltage setting while you're at it.
 If you have the voltage set too high, you may have prematurely burned your coils out.